icon-project/documentation/score/writing-score.md

 }
 ```

-You can use T-Bears `call` command to send the request.
+You can use T-Bears `call` command to send the request. `tbears call` commands implements the `icx_call` JSON-RPC protocol.

 ```console
 $ tbears call totalsupply.json